 Exploring the relationship between speech and typography.

 My senior degree project at the Maryland Institute College of Art explores the relationship between speech and type through the creation of a tool that can help typography carry meaning more effectively.

-You can try it for yourself here!
+If you're using Google Chrome, you can try it for yourself here!

 Spoken language is complex, with varying tones and points of emphasis, all of which can drastically affect the meaning of a sentence.
 By collecting samples of sound data, this project aims to visualize these nuances.